ungleich/mri-connect/README.md

     $ pipenv --three
     $ pipenv install

+To create a blank database or upgrade the configured one:

+    $ flask db upgrade

-To initialize and/or migrate the database:
+To initialize and/or migrate the database, if necessary:

     $ flask db init
     $ flask db migrate
-    $ flask db upgrade

 To start the backend: